Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Results

-We also trained generalist policies to play multiple songs with a single controller.
-Specifically, we selected six songs in Table~\ref{tab:zero_poly} (except Seven Nation Army, and Take Five) and trained a single policy on them.
-As expected, the generalist policy performed markedly worse on each song than specialist policies as shown in Figure~\ref{fig:generalist}.
-Songs, such as, Bon Jovi – Livin’ on a Prayer and Jimi Hendrix - Fire experienced the largest drop in F1 scores, while more regular or slower songs like Rebel Rebel (0.88) and In The End (0.89) were comparatively less affected.
-By contrast, specialist policies on these songs achieved F1 values near or above 0.9.
-Training on all eight songs in Table~\ref{tab:zero_poly} further degraded performance on every track, indicating that naive multi-song learning forces the policy into suboptimal compromises.
+We also trained policies to play multiple songs with a single controller.
+A policy trained on six songs from Table~\ref{tab:zero_poly} performed substantially worse on each song than specialist policies (Figure~\ref{fig:generalist}).
+Songs with higher rhythmic irregularity or faster tempos, such as Livin’ on a Prayer and Fire, exhibited the largest performance drops.
+In contrast, specialist policies achieved F1 scores near or above 0.9 on these tracks.
+Training on all eight songs further degraded performance across all songs, indicating that naive multi-song training introduces trade-offs between tasks.
+Combining multiple rhythmic patterns (e.g. irregular timing of Livin’ on a Prayer and Fire's fast tempo) in one policy produced negative transfer \cite{lan2023contrastive}, reducing task-level performance.
+Songs differ widely in drum count and rhythmic structure, forcing the policy to accommodate conflicting requirements.
+As a result, the policy often adopts conservative strategies, focusing on more frequent drum targets while neglecting others.

-Combining multiple rhythmic patterns (e.g. irregular timing of Livin’ on a Prayer and Fire's fast tempo) in one policy introduces negative transfer, impacting the policy's ability to generalize.
-Several factors likely contribute to this generalization difficulty.
-The songs vary greatly in their spatial layout (e.g. 2-6 drums) and temporal structure, so the policy must accommodate conflicting demands.
-As our specialist results show, increasing the number of drums and temporal irregularity already correlate with lower performance.
-The generalist policy must cover both simple and complex patterns, which appears to impact its ability to perform well on a specific pattern.
-We observed that the generalist policies tend to adopt safer strategies, for instance, they often focus on repeatedly used drum targets and ignore others, much like the Roxanne's specialist policy in Section~\ref{sec:specialist}.